dennis-gerike/flickr-images-to-postcard-converter/README.md

 ### Requirements

 Node.js 18 or higher is needed.
-The Flickr API key is needed for the behavior tests.
+A valid Flickr API key is needed for the behavior tests.
-The Flickr API key is not needed for the functionality tests.
+The functionality tests don't need a Flickr API key.
 Those are working with mocked API responses and fixtures.

 ### Quickstart